joaojcorreia/Calculate-phi/README.md

-# Calculate π
+# Calculate Φ

-The goal of this repository is to present a few algorithms that allow you to calculate π with a high level of precision.
+The goal of this repository is to present a few algorithms that allow you to calculate Φ (the golden ration) with a high level of precision.

 In order to do this the [Python Decimal](https://docs.python.org/3/library/decimal.html) module is used.
 The module allows one to define the number decimal spaced used in the calculation.
 Obviously the greater the number of decimal spaces, the longer the calculation of by will take.